wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 <a name="Enmeshed"></a>

-## E. In a single Enterprise datacenter using Service Mesh
+## D. In a single 6-node datacenter

 <a name="Enterprise"></a>